kahikatea-2021/Loyal-App/README.md

 ## Setup

-To get started, clone this repo and then:
+To get started, clone this repo and then in your terminal run:

 ```
 cd coffee-shop-loyalty-app